kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/E_ConfigrPropertyT.md

 # Configr&lt;T&gt;.Property
-The property specified will be generated using the passed in fuzzr.
+The property specified will be generated using the passed in Fuzzr.

 **Signature:**
 ```csharp